 We had 2 does come through to feed.
 They did not like something.
 Likely faint sounds from our blind.
 Lesson learned.
 That is how prey species survive.

 Manners, respect, and moral doctrines are missing in much of our society these days.
 It’s glaringly highlighted on social media hunting content.
-I doubt any of those bozos had impactful mentors throughout their hunting journey.
+Reverence for wild game and the purity of woodsmanship has become a rarity.

 Pass the torch.